SusanFair/stock-analsis/README.md

 # stock-analsis

 ## Overview of Project
-Purpose and background
-Following an analysis of The following is the result of an analysis of refactoring code.
+This project will compare coding styles to assess the most efficient way to perform a stock performance analysis.
+Since this sub routine may be run hundreds of times on thousands of stock combination effficiency is paramount.
+We will compare origina coding vs the result of refactoring code.
 This analysis was designed to answer the following questions:
 * Was the refactored code faster and/or ore efficient to write?
 * Was the refactored code faster to run?
 * Advantages or disadvantages between the two coding styles.